 Class 7 Themes

-Where once the students learned from the moral conflict found in fairy-tales and fables, now the Class 7 students learn from the biographies of significant historical figures such as Joan of Arc, Leonardo da Vinci, Raphael, and Eleanor of Aquitane.
-The students learn how one’s ideas and ideals can be achieved on Earth.
-The trials, sacrifices, and lofty human strivings of historical figures speaks to Class 7 students, who are themselves on the brink of great emotional and intellectual advancement.
+The students learn the biographies of significant historical figures such as Joan of Arc, Leonardo da Vinci, Raphael, and Eleanor of Aquitaine.
+The trials, sacrifices, and lofty human strivings of historical figures speak to Class 7 students, who are on the brink of great emotional and intellectual advancement.

 Students in Class 7 work for the first time with perspective in their paintings and drawings.
 Students also work with design techniques such as composition, headings, vignettes, illustration, and cover design, which are then used in their Main Lesson books.
 In keeping with the theme of the Renaissance, students explore forms of expression such as frescoes and clay sculptures of the human form, as well as studying concepts of composition (and mathematics) such as the golden mean.